XplaiNLP/xplainlp.github.io/content/publication/video_veronika/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['article-journal']
+publication_types: ['']

 # Publication name and optional abbreviated publication name.
 publication: Proceedings of the 4th ACM International Workshop on Multimedia AI against Disinformation
 publication_short:

 abstract: |
 Disinformation increasingly spans multiple modalities, includingmanipulated audio, fake videos, and text-image content pairs in thecase of articles.
 Existing detection models often address the modali-ties separately, limiting their effectiveness in real-world scenarios.
 This study proposes a unified multimodal disinformation detectionmodel that simultaneously analyzes text, image, and video con-tent.
 To operationalize this unified approach, we transform videodata into complementary textual and visual representations.
 Audiotracks are transcribed using Whisper, while keyframes are extractedfrom video using one of three methods: random frame extraction,clustering-based selection, and our novel extraction method.
 Cap-tions are generated for each keyframe to embed visual semanticsinto the textual stream, enabling integrated cross-modal analysis.
 This combined representation is evaluated against unimodalbaselines and state-of-the-art Vision-Language Models (VLMs), in-cluding LLaMA and VILA.
 Results across model architectures anddataset configurations show that our unified multimodal pipelineoutperforms separate modality-specific systems in detecting disin-formation.
 # Summary.
 An optional shortened abstract.
 summary: